 Ringing in the New Year is a great time to set financial goals and reflect on how you managed your money last year.
 It’s not always a “fun” task, but it’s a vital one.
-This year, relax and have a “financial readiness” date night to focus on a few specific goals for 2017.
+This year, relax and have a “financial readiness” date night to focus on a few specific goals for the new year.
 Here are a few to get you started:

 Spend Less: We all have essential monthly expenses we focus on, like rent, mortgages, car payments, groceries, child care, and others.
 But, how much are we spending on these items?
 If your budget requires more than 50% spending in this category, it’s time to set a goal to reduce these expenses.
 How do we make that happen when some of these expenses are “fixed?”
 Clip more grocery coupons, turn your thermostat down a few degrees to lower the bill, ask for discounts on cell phone plans, and bring your lunch to work.
 These small changes add up, and over time, can bring these regular expenses below that 50% mark!

 Save More: Once we’ve reviewed our expenses, the next step is to set a goal to save more.
 Often times, we look at saving money in a pretty unorganized way–like simply committing to put an extra $50 in the bank here and there.
 But this often yields unorganized results.
 So, take a look at your budget and commit to a monthly or bi-monthly savings goal that works for you and your family.
 Don’t set a goal that’s too strict or large to stick to, simply focus on one that works within your budget and schedule regular automatic transfers from your checking account into the retirement or savings account you select.
 If you don’t see it, you’re much less likely to spend it!